 In order to qualify for lowest unit rates, federal candidates must provide stations with a "stand by your ad" certificate, certified by the candidate or the candidate's authorized committee.
-This certification must set out that the candidate will not make any direct reference to an opposing candidate in the advertising unless, in the case of television, at the end of the spot there is a clearly identifiable image of the candidate, and a clearly readable printed statement that the spot was authorized by the candidate and paid for by him or his authorized committee, or, in the case of radio, the voice of the candidate identifying himself is reasonably identifiable, identifies the office that he or she is running for, and makes the statement that he or she approved the spot.
+This certification must set out that the candidate will not make any direct reference to an opposing candidate in the advertising unless, in the case of television, at the end of the spot there is a clearly identifiable image of the candidate, and a clearly readable printed statement that the spot was authorized by the candidate and paid for by the candidate or the candidate's authorized committee, or, in the case of radio, the voice of the candidate identifying himself or herself is reasonably identifiable, identifies the office sought, and makes the statement that the candidate approved the spot.
 A federal candidate who does not provide the station with such certification, or whose spot does not contain the required statements, is not entitled to lowest unit charge.